I never set out to be a Christian author, speaker, or website owner.

 Sometimes the Bible speaks explicitly, telling us exactly what is expected of us.

 For example, the Bible clearly tells us, “You shall not murder.”
 This command is given to Moses more than a thousand years before Jesus was born (Exodus 20:13).
-Jesus later affirms this and expands on it — he says that speaking in hatred is comparable to murder and has no place in the a believer’s life (Matthew 5:21-24).
+Jesus later affirms this and expands on it — he says that speaking in hatred is comparable to murder and has no place in a believer’s life (Matthew 5:21-24).

 Other times, the Bible speaks implicitly — it’s up to us to apply the Bible’s principles to our lives.

 Here, the Bible provides implicit guidance.
 Jesus won’t tell us exactly which job to take.
-But Jesus DOES tell us that the two greatest commandments are are to love God and love others (Matthew 22:36-40).
+But Jesus DOES tell us that the two greatest commandments are to love God and love others (Matthew 22:36-40).

 With this command in mind, we can examine our choices to see how they’d affect our lives.
 I would ask things like: Will one of these jobs harm my relationship with God — through a toxic work environment or coworkers, or missing church on Sundays?
 Will it allow me to support my family in the way that is most important right now — financially, time-wise, or emotional energy required?